RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 Now that you have a pending Private Service Connect entry, you need to create the endpoints in your application's VPC:

-1. Follow GCP's guide to [enable Cloud DNS](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name) for your GCP project if you haven't already.
+1. Follow Google Cloud's guide to [enable Cloud DNS](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name) for your Google Cloud project if you haven't already.

     {{<note>}}
 Since it can take some time for the DNS changes to become active, we recommend you wait 10 minutes before running the `gcloud` script in the next steps.